Table of contents

 Research suggests that a combination of genetic factors and environmental triggers, such as a stressful event, ultimately play a role in the onset of bipolar disorder.

-Using neuroimaging, changes in the brain of a person with bipolar disorder include decreased gray matter volume in the prefrontal and temporal cortex, hippocampus (memory functions), and amygdala (emotion responses), as well as decreases in the volume and function of white matter, which connects prefrontal and subcortical (such as amygdala and hippocampus) regions.
+Using neuroimaging, changes in a person’s brain with bipolar disorder include decreased gray matter volume in the prefrontal and temporal cortex, hippocampus (memory functions), and amygdala (emotion responses).
+Also, a decrease in the volume and function of white matter, which connects prefrontal and subcortical (such as amygdala and hippocampus) regions are observed.

 Weakening of self-esteem, an irregular day/night rhythm, or alcohol and other drug abuse are also discussed as triggering factors.